milandr/mdr1986x-JFlash/README.md

 [OpenOCD debugging Eclipse plug-in](http://gnuarmeclipse.github.io/debug/openocd/) does not support capturing of Serial Wire Output (SWO).<br>
 Also you are able to use SEGGER [Real Time Transfer](https://www.segger.com/jlink-rtt.html) (RTT) only with the native drivers.

+#### How does it work?

+- LOADER implements EEPROM programming algorithm.
+- GDB script on Python redefines the GDB load command.

+#### Any limits?

+Yes, at present only MDR1986BE9x (MDR32F9Qx) series is supported.